Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Intracranial haemorrhage.

 Question 12.
-Disseminated intravascular coagulation (DTC)
+Disseminated intravascular coagulation (DIC)

 Answer:

-Disseminated intravascular coagulation (DTC)
+Disseminated intravascular coagulation (DIC)

 Disseminated intravascular coagulation is a complex thrombo-hemorrhagic disorder occurring as a secondary complication in some systemic diseases.